levand/immuconf/README.md

 Config files are valid EDN files.

-The basic syntax is standed nested maps.
+The basic syntax is standard nested maps.
 Nested collections other than maps are not supported - vectors, sets and list may be terminal "leaves" but they will not be merged when loading multiple config files.